Kingsclere

 Kingsclere is a large village and civil parish in Hampshire, England.

 The Church of England parish church of St. Mary's in Kingsclere, Hampshire, England - viewed from the south east.
 December 2024.

-At the centre of the village lies the Church of England parish church of St. Mary's with its distinctive tower.
-St. Mary's church has C12 origins.
-It is cruciform and has Norman style with various Romanesque features.
-The Victorians re-faced the flint exterior, and made other alterations.
-The present church replaced an earlier Saxon minster on the same site.
+At the centre of the village is the Church of England parish church of St. Mary.

 Geography

 Kingsclere is approximately equidistant 13 km from the towns of Basingstoke and Newbury on the A339 road.

 Filled in Norman, (c.
 1130–1140), northern doorway of St. Mary's church.
 (Flint re-facing is c.
 1848).

 History

 Church of St. Mary, from the west, (May 2014).

 Portraits of Sir Henry Kingsmill (1587-1625), of Sydmonton, and his wife Bridget (died 1670) by William Larkin.
 (Oil on panel, 23 x 17 inches).
 A massive tomb in their honour is in the church.

 Eastern end of St Mary's Church in October 2014, showing a gutter marked with the Orde-Powlett shield.

 Plan of the church of St. Mary.

 Kingsclere can trace back its history to a place identified as belonging to King Alfred in his will between 872 and 888, the 'clere' possibly meaning 'bright' or 'clearing'.

 Kingsclere formed part of the ancient demesne of the Crown.